lyonsinbeta/vod2html/README.md

 This version of vod2html has two new features, utilized via command line switches.

 1. -r, --recursive           Recursively scan subdirectories
 2. -b, --bothtypes           Scans for .f4v in addition to .flv
 3. -h, --help                Displays help

 ### Example

 	ruby vod2html.rb -rb y:/vod/some_folder

-This will recursive scan y:/vod/some_folder for all .f4v and .flv files, and create their corresponding HTML file, as well as a sorted link list in the top folder (some_folder, in this case).
+This will recursively scan y:/vod/some_folder for all .f4v and .flv files, and create their corresponding HTML file, as well as a sorted link list in the top folder (some_folder, in this case).

 ## License